 On the Deira side of Dubai, you will find the traditional Gold and Spice Souks and the Perfume Souk.
 Crossing back to Bur Dubai, you can explore the Textile Souk.
 All are still authentic trading markets.

 Those wanting a more modern Arabian souk experience, head to Souk Madinat, further west in the Jumeirah area of the city.
 Not quite the same bargain hunting but nonetheless spectacular views and a wonderful shopping vibe, quite different to the malls.

 See our pick of the top souvenirs you should pick up in Dubai here!

 7. Enjoy the Beach

-Other beaches you may want to try are Jumeirah Beach for ‘that’ iconic photo of the Burj Al Arab, or try the much newer La Mer beachfront area if you enjoy fun and funky vibes and instagrammable beach huts along with plentiful dining options by the water.
+Other beaches you may want to try include Jumeirah Beach for ‘that’ iconic photo of the Burj Al Arab (note current construction work somewhat obscured those views at present), or try the much newer La Mer beachfront area if you enjoy fun and funky vibes and instagrammable beach huts along with plentiful dining options by the water.

 You can see our complete guide to Dubai’s best beaches here or if you are looking for a fun addition to your Dubai holiday, check out these top private beach clubs for partying & relaxation.

 A fabulous reminder of where you actually are, it doesn’t take long to head beyond the city’s immediate vicinity to one of the many Dubai desert safari camps.

 There are many variations on the desert safari available these days, including morning camel treks, falconry displays, and traditional desert camps if you want a full overnight experience.